icaros-usc/pyribs/README.md

 recommend using [qdpy](https://gitlab.com/leo.cazenille/qdpy/) or [sferes](https://github.com/sferes2/sferes2).

-A user of pyribs selects three components that meet their specific application
+A user of pyribs selects three components that meet the needs of their
-needs:
+application:

 - An **Archive** saves the best representatives generated within behavior space.
 - **Emitters** control how new candidate solutions are generated and effect if